China underwhelms with salvo to slim bloated industry

 Beijing's previous efforts to rein in "blind expansion" in some sectors have been thwarted by local governments that have offered cheap land, tax deductions, subsidies and loans to attract investment, the People's Daily said on Tuesday, citing a spokesman for Ministry of Industry and Information Technology.

-Of the 18 million metric tons of aluminum capacity added in recent years, only 800,000 metric tons were approved by the central government, the paper reported, adding that China also has 800 million metric tons of unapproved cement capacity.
+Of the 18 million tonnes of aluminium capacity added in recent years, only 800,000 tonnes were approved by the central government, the paper reported, adding that China also has 800 million tonnes of unapproved cement capacity.

 In a sign of Beijing's resolve to fix the problem, the State Council has talked about limiting credit and blocking approval of new projects.
 New and existing projects must include stricter rules on environmental protection and power consumption.

-It has already issued tougher standards for the aluminum sector and similar rules are expected for steel, cement and other industries.
+It has already issued tougher standards for the aluminium sector and similar rules are expected for steel, cement and other industries.

 "Beijing is finally getting its message across that there will be no stimulus to help them this time, so there's a wider recognition from these sectors that they need to restructure," said Andrew Driscoll, a resource analyst with CLSA-Asia Pacific.